 CONTROL permission on current and history tables is required to change schema of temporal table.

 During an ALTER TABLE operation, the system holds a schema lock on both tables.

-Specified schema change is propagated to history table in appropriate way (depending on type of change)
+Specified schema change is propagated to history table appropriately (depending on type of change).

 If you add a non-nullable column or alter existing column to become non-nullable, you must specify the default value for existing rows.
 The system will generate an additional default with the same value and apply it to the history table.
 Adding DEFAULT to a non-empty table is a size of data operation on all editions other than SQL Server Enterprise Edition (on which it is a metadata operation).

 Adding varchar(max), nvarchar(max), varbinary(max) or XML columns with defaults will be an update data operation on all editions of SQL Server.

 If row size after column addition exceeds the row size limit, new columns cannot be added online.

 Once you extend a table with a new NOT NULL column, consider dropping default constraint on the history table as all columns in that table are automatically populated by the system.

 Online option (WITH (ONLINE = ON) has no effect on ALTER TABLE ALTER COLUMN in case of system-versioned temporal table.
 ALTER column is not performed as online regardless of which value was specified for ONLINE option.